 - Internet connection

-- Business-related travel and fuel
+- Business travel and vehicle expenses

 - Accounting costs

-- Estimated tax on your earnings
+- Estimated tax on any profit

 - … and every other business overhead you can think of